• Hungarian Language

 Pros

-• Intelligent Rank: Very smart: Lapponian Herder is an excellent dog breed.
+• Intelligence Rating: Very smart: Lapponian Herder is an excellent dog breed.

-• Grooming: Easy to groom: The Lapponian Herder doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Lapponian Herder doesn't require a lot of grooming.

-• Watchdog Ability: Lapponian Herder dogs are good watchdogs.
+• Watchdog Rating: Lapponian Herder dogs are good watchdogs.

-• Adaptability: Lapponian Herder dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Lapponian Herder dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Lapponian Herder dogs are very kid-friendly dogs.
+• Child Compatibility: Lapponian Herder dogs are very kid-friendly dogs.

 • Dog Friendly: Lapponian Herder dogs are dog-friendly dogs.